 Here at Pegasus Riding for the Disabled we provide horse and farm activities for people with a disability in the Canberra region.
 As soon as our riders come through our gates, they are met with sights and smells that transport them to another world.
 A place where they can wheel or walk easily, a place where they can feel safe and secure; a place that is a home away from home.

 Pegasus is known for its positive energy, and riders and parents often comment on the joy and uplifting feeling that being at Pegasus always brings.
 The gentle and understanding environment means that riders are not limited by what would normally be considered their limitations; because at Pegasus there is no ‘disability’ there is only ‘ability.’
-For riders even seeing the Pegasus logo gets them excited, because they know that here they can do something that would normally be impossible, that at Pegasus they can fly.
+For riders, even seeing the Pegasus logo gets them excited, because they know that here they can do something that would normally be impossible – that at Pegasus they can fly.

-We are a non-for-profit charitable organisation, which relies on the generosity of people in the community to meet our aims in supporting those with a disability.
+We are a not-for-profit charitable organisation, which relies on the generosity of people in the community to meet our aims in supporting those with a disability.
 This includes financial donations through many of our fundraising programs, as well as through volunteering activities, including class work, stables and at events.
-Pegasus depends on our 270 active volunteers who work in the variety of roles, but we always need more help!
+Pegasus depends on our 270 active volunteers who work in a variety of roles, but we always need more help!

 This unique service could not be possible without our commendable ponies giving service to others.
-Our hard working herd is fully trained in assisting our riders to achieve their goals.
+Our hard-working herd is fully trained in assisting our riders to achieve their goals.
 Similarly, our coaching staff has national accreditation in instructing our riders with a disability.
 Together, our coaches and horses provide the team that allows our riders to reach their full potential.